fronrich/react-hook-useragent/README.md

 ## Overview

 This hook leverages the browser's `navigator.userAgent` property to provide detailed information about the current browser, its version, operating system, and device.
-It uses the high-performance `useragent` parser under the hood and memoizes the result to optimize performance in React applications.
+It memoizes the result to optimize performance in React applications.

 ## Installation